 You may elect either revenue protection or yield protection under this Endorsement.

 - Available Coverage

-The MBE is available in selected counties in Alaska, Colorado, Idaho, Minnesota, Montana, Nebraska, North Dakota, Ohio, Oregon, South Dakota, Washington, and Wyoming where applicable information is filed in the actuarial documents for the county.
+The MBE is available in selected counties in Alaska, Colorado, Idaho, Indiana, Minnesota, Montana, Nebraska, North Dakota, Ohio, Oregon, South Dakota, Washington, and Wyoming where applicable information is filed in the actuarial documents for the county.